 #4 Walk the tiny town of Perast

 The small town of Perast is located at the base of the hill of St. Ilija, just a few miles from Kotor.
 This is the town closest to the two little islets in Boka Bay.
-I found Perast very picturesque, particularly from the waterfront and the water.
+We found Perast very picturesque, particularly from the waterfront and the water.

 Perast is an old town, and became particularly prosperous in the time of Venetian rule.
 Its slender campanile rises gracefully into the sky, and multiple palazzos line the main street.
 There are 16 churches in this tiny town!